 The Braun Pro IPL models use intense pulsed light energy (IPL) to damage and disable your hair follicles, slowing and then stopping hair regrowth.
 Periodic top-up treatments keep your skin smooth.
 Learn more about how home IPL works here.

-Keep reading for photos and an in-depth comparison of lamp lifetime, design, operation and features, speed, safety and power, effort and results.
-Or skip to the summary at the end.
+Keep reading for photos and an in-depth comparison of the Braun Silk Expert Pro 3 vs 5 IPL lamp lifetime, design, operation and features, speed, safety and power, effort and results.

 Quality & long-lasting